The purpose of the Manufactured Home Installation Program

 HUD Installation States

 HUD and SEBA (the program contractor) have been hosting monthly conference calls that provide program updates, answer questions and provide direct communications with program staff.

 A recording of the Open Industry Conference Call held on September 13, 2016 is now available.
 You can request the recording by email to email@example.com

-All calls will begin at 2:00 pm Eastern, 1:00 pm Central time and will last no longer than 1 hour.
+This call will begin at 10:00 AM EST and will last no longer than 1 hour.

 The HUD-Administered Manufactured Home State Installation Program has been implemented in 13 states that do not administer their own installation program.
 HUD Installation States include: